BitLocker Keys Backup to Azure Key Vault

 # Display results

-Write-Information "`nBitLocker Keys Backup Results:" -InformationAction Continue
+Write-Output "`nBitLocker Keys Backup Results:"

 $results | Format-Table -AutoSize

-Write-Information "✓ BitLocker keys backup completed successfully" -InformationAction Continue
+Write-Output "✓ BitLocker keys backup completed successfully"

 }